English Curd Rice (100 G) and English Indian Sambar Rice (1 Cup)

 Portion Control

-Reduce the portion size of the curd rice and sambar rice to manage the overall carbohydrate intake.
+Reduce the portion size of both curd rice and sambar rice to decrease the overall carbohydrate intake.

-Include a source of protein such as grilled chicken, tofu, or legumes to slow down digestion and prevent spikes in blood sugar levels.
+Include a source of lean protein, such as grilled chicken, tofu, or legumes, to help stabilize blood sugar levels.

 Healthy Fats